2025 Dr. David Avolt Memorial Training Conference

 Indianapolis, IN

-The Indiana State Coroner’s Training Board will cover the cost of lodging for any Coroner or Deputy Coroner whose home or workplace is 50 miles away or grater from the conference site.
-For this conference, the ISCTB has established a “direct bill” account with Sheraton Hotel & Suites.
+The Indiana State Coroner’s Training Board will cover the cost of lodging for any Coroner or Deputy Coroner that is a Certified Medicolegal Death Investigator and is in good standing with their CEU hours whose home or workplace is 50 miles away or greater from the conference site.
+For this conference, the ISCTB has established a “direct bill” account with Wyndham Hotel to cover the $133.00 plus tax.
 When making this type of reservation, please tell the hotel that you are on the “direct bill account.”
 The hotel staff might ask for a credit card to be used at check-in for any incidentals that may occur during your stay.

 If the ISCTB is covering the cost of your room, you must share that room with one (1) person of the same sex from your home county (unless you are bringing your family).
 If you are sharing a room with your co-worker, please have the hotel place both names on the bill.